openstack-archive/sahara/doc/source/restapi/rest_api_v1.0.rst

-Savanna REST API v1.0
+Sahara REST API v1.0
 *********************

 .. note::

-    REST API v1.0 corresponds to Savanna v0.2.X
+    REST API v1.0 corresponds to Sahara v0.2.X

 1 General API information
 =========================

-This section contains base info about the Savanna REST API design.
+This section contains base info about the Sahara REST API design.

 1.1 Authentication and Authorization
 ------------------------------------

-The Savanna API uses the Keystone Identity Service as the default authentication service.
+The Sahara API uses the Keystone Identity Service as the default authentication service.
-When Keystone is enabled, users who submit requests to the Savanna service must provide an authentication token in X-Auth-Token request header.
+When Keystone is enabled, users who submit requests to the Sahara service must provide an authentication token in X-Auth-Token request header.
 User could obtain the token by authenticating to the Keystone endpoint.
 For more information about Keystone, see the OpenStack Identity Developer Guide.

 Also with each request user must specify OpenStack tenant in url path like that: '/v1.0/{tenant_id}/clusters'.
-Savanna will perform the requested operation in that tenant using provided credentials.
+Sahara will perform the requested operation in that tenant using provided credentials.
 Therefore, user will be able to create and manage clusters only within tenants he have access to.

 1.2 Request / Response Types
 ----------------------------

-The Savanna API supports the JSON data serialization format.
+The Sahara API supports the JSON data serialization format.
 This means that for requests that contain a body, the Content-Type header must be set to the MIME type value "application/json".
 Also, clients should accept JSON serialized responses by specifying the Accept header with the MIME type value "application/json" or adding ".json" extension to the resource name.